Skip to main content

 Additional resources to support school and district efforts include:

-The California Secretary of State’s Office, county elections officials, and the California Department of Education are available to support schools and districts in these efforts.
+The California Secretary of State’s Office, county elections officials, and the California Department of Education (CDE) are available to support schools and districts in these efforts.
 By working together, we can help students better understand the democratic process and encourage thoughtful participation.

 Sincerely,